$0 Yukon — After-Divorce Life-Admin Checklist

 Step 1: Update Your Social Insurance Number First

-Your SIN record is the foundation.
-Every other agency — provincial motor vehicles, health insurance, passport office, CRA — checks against it.
-This is always step one after you have your Certificate of Divorce.
+After the Certificate of Divorce and any Yukon Vital Statistics name reversion, your SIN record is the foundation.
+Every other agency — territorial motor vehicles, health insurance, passport office, CRA — checks against it.
+This is the first federal identity update after those steps.

 How to apply: